 The Energy Saving Trust estimates that the cost of installing a typical ground source heat pump system in a three to four bedroom house will be over £10,000.

 It’s worth noting that there is a ‘postcode’ lottery element to vertical arrays, as the cost of borehole digging varies enormously around the country.
-The price can vary from reasonable to ruinously expensive.
+The price can vary from reasonable to very expensive.

 Efficiency is stated as the SCoP (Seasonal Coefficient of Performance).
 A typical figure for a ground source heat pump might be 4.0.
-This means, in broad terms, that for each 1kW of electricity used to drive the heat pump, it will produce 4.0kW of heat.
+This generally means that for each 1kW of electricity used to drive the heat pump, it will produce 4.0kW of heat.

 The key to all this is finding a trustworthy installer who will design and size your system.
 There are indicators of a good installer – someone who checks the soil conditions and offers quality equipment, for instance – but it usually comes down to due diligence: checking the installer’s history and the references they supply.